• Study level

 • Formulation methods

-• Respect for safety rules
+• Compliance with safety rules

-• The autonomy of simple emulsion formulation
+• Autonomy for simple emulsion formulation

 • Scaling up a process from laboratory to pilot scale.